LiveInChat/livestatus/markdown/en/tos.md

 ## Intellectual property and other rights

-To respect the rights of people on and off LiveIn, please:
+To respect the rights of people on and off LiveStatus, please:

 * Do not infringe anyone's intellectual property, privacy or other rights.
 * Do not post any content that violates laws or regulations.

-If you violate these Community Guidelines, LiveIn may remove the content, terminate, or limit your account and/or notify law enforcement, If your account is terminated, you are not allowed to use LiveIn.
+If you violate these Community Guidelines, LiveStatus may remove the content, terminate, or limit your account and/or notify law enforcement, If your account is terminated, you are not allowed to use LiveStatus.